 “We are looking at both the physical and chemical ways whereby we can better separate other components from the HDPE so that the resultant product is purer,” he said.

-A University of research team led by Faculty of Science academics, Professor Anita Ho-Baillie and Professor David McKenzie was announced as the joint recipient of a $3 million grant to develop ‘Solar Skin’; a solar polymer membrane that can generate power.
+A research team led by Faculty of Science academics, Professor Anita Ho-Baillie and Professor David McKenzie was announced as the joint recipient of a $3 million grant to develop ‘Solar Skin’; a solar polymer membrane that can generate power.

 Working alongside industry partner Flame Security International, researchers hope the non-flammable and clean energy-producing cladding will be able to be affixed to almost any external surface, potentially turning every CBD and local government area into sustainable and green power stations.
 Her laboratory is based in the Sydney Nanoscience Hub.